hewison-chris/agora-cl-docs/website/docs/prysm-usage/checkpoint-sync.md

 Feel free to ask on our [Discord server](https://discord.gg/prysmaticlabs) if you need help identifying a **Mainnet** checkpoint state provider.

 **Do I need to provide a genesis state when using checkpoint sync on Mainnet?** <br/>
-No. Mainnet's genesis state is embedded within Prysm.
+No. Mainnet's genesis state is embedded within Agora-cl.

 **Will I be able to use Infura as a checkpoint state provider after The Merge?** <br/>
 Yes.
 You won't be able to use Infura as an execution node endpoint provider post-Merge (see: [Prepare for The Merge](../prepare-for-merge.md)), but you can use it as a checkpoint state provider post-Merge.